-For the years ended December 31, 2023 and 2022, there were no transfers among the fair value hierarchy levels, including transfers and purchases of level 3 assets.
+For the years ended December 31, 2024 and 2023, there were no transfers among the fair value hierarchy levels, including transfers and purchases of level 3 assets.

-At December 31, 2023, the fair value of pension and postretirement assets classified as Level 1 and Level 2 was determined using multiple third-party pricing services for asset backed securities, corporate bonds, government bonds, mortgage backed securities, municipal bonds, treasuries, fixed income and cash equivalents and other.
-At December 31, 2022, the fair value of pension and postretirement assets classified as Level 1 and Level 2 was determined using multiple third-party pricing services for asset backed securities, corporate bonds, government bonds, mortgage backed securities, municipal bonds, treasuries and cash equivalents and other.
+At December 31, 2024, the fair value of pension and postretirement assets classified as Level 1 and Level 2 was determined using multiple third-party pricing services for asset backed securities, corporate bonds, government bonds, mortgage-backed securities, municipal bonds, treasuries, fixed income and cash equivalents and other.
+At December 31, 2023, the fair value of pension and postretirement assets classified as Level 1 and Level 2 was determined using multiple third-party pricing services for asset backed securities, corporate bonds, government bonds, mortgage-backed securities, municipal bonds, treasuries, fixed income and cash equivalents and other.